 Windows Azure for research Philip Fowler, 3rd February 2014 I recently attended the first training event in UK by Microsoft on how to use Windows Azure for research.
 A perspective I wrote for the Software Sustainability Institute has been posted on their website.
 Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Related distributed computing

-distributed computing Read Ellen’s Azure post 26th January 201814th March 2018 As I’ve described here, here and here, I ran a Hackathon instead of the more… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More
+distributed computing Azure.
+Can I break it?
+Yes you can.
+3rd December 201714th March 2018 In this post, I’ll spell out some of the problems we encountered using Microsoft Azure… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More

 antimicrobial resistance GPAS 17th May 202113th October 2021 I’ve been working on this for the last few months and very happy that we… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More